Henry1601/CTF-Writeup/Reverse Engineering/gogo/README.md

 	0x19c3df54  5357 450d 0500 5d55 5410 010e 4155 574b  SWE...]UT...AUWK
 	0x19c3df64  4550 4601 c248 0d08 2000 c919 2000 0000  EPF..H.. ... ...
 ```
 Here are what we're looking for, 32 bytes from [esp+4] will be the key and 32 bytes from [esp+0x24] will be the final string which must be match after the XOR process.
-So what we gonna do now is just simply XOR the final string with the key to find to password.
+So what we gonna do now is just simply XOR the final string with the key to find the password.
 ```bash
 	$ python
 	>>> key = 0x3836313833366631336533643632376466613337356264623833383932313465